tomerfiliba/plumbum/docs/color.rst

 ^^^^^^^^^^^^^^^^^^

 You can combine styles with ``+``, ``*``, ``<<``, or ``>>``, and they will create a new combined Style object.
 Colors will not be "summed" or otherwise combined; the rightmost color will be used (this matches the expected effect of applying the Styles individually to the strings).
 However, combined Styles are intelligent and know how to reset just the properties that they contain.
-As you have seen in the example above, the combined style ``(COLOR.MAGENTA + COLOR.BOLD)`` can be used in any way a normal Style can.
+As you have seen in the example above, the combined style ``(colors.magenta + colors.bold)`` can be used in any way a normal Style can.

 256 Color Support
 =================